I wanted to talk a bit about social media. I’m going to share some social media tips on how do you actually create social media content and posts.

 And I understand that life happens and that sometimes things get, things get in the way of you being able to create content.
 But having a calendar that you work towards and you stick to is a big part of being able to do it sustainably.

-So for me, I find that as a content creator, I’m always trying to refine the process and figure out what works for me.
-So in terms of my calendar, I test out what works.
+For me, I find that as a content creator, I’m always trying to refine the process and figure out what works for me.
+In terms of my calendar, I test out what works.

 After doing that for two weeks, like it was not good.
-So after trying that, it didn’t work.
+After trying that, it didn’t work.
 It didn’t mean that I then gave up, but then I scaled it down.
 And I’ve scaled it down now to once a week.

 But then I’m able to really focus on putting out an amazing piece of main content, YouTube content, and then I can repurpose it like I spoke about in tip number one really well.